Nicotine addiction symptoms and treatment

 Hypnosis is a trance-like state wherein a person’s focus and concentration are heightened.
 As a popular method to quit smoking, hypnotherapy helps patients to focus on their own resources to decrease cravings.

-This approach could promote the treatment of nicotine addiction thanks to relaxation effects.
-The Addictive Behaviors Reports published a study that showed that subjects who received hypnotherapy had lower cravings scores.
+This approach promotes the treatment of nicotine addiction, thanks to its relaxing effects.
+The Addictive Behaviors Reports published a study by Bollinger et al., in 2020 that showed that subjects who received hypnotherapy had lower cravings scores.

 What makes hypnosis beneficial is that it makes people more relaxed and concentrated.
 In this state, they are more willing to listen to suggestions like giving up cigarettes and tobacco products.